msayson/msayson.github.io/_posts/2017-04-12-dijkstras-algorithm.markdown

 Inductive step:
 Let u be the (k+1)-th node visited.
 Then u is the unvisited node with the minimum distance value as set by the first k iterations of the while loop.

 distance(u) = min { distance(w), distance(v) + weight(v,w) }, where v is the visited node that minimizes this value.
-Therefore, Dijkstra's algorithm finds the shortest path P from the set of visited nodes to u.
+Therefore, Dijkstra's algorithm finds the shortest path P from the set of visited nodes to u that does not include other unvisited nodes.

 Suppose that P is not the shortest overall path from the start node to u.
-In that case, there must exist a shorter path to u such that some node t in the path is not in the set of visited nodes.
+In that case, there must exist a shorter path to u such that a node t in the path is not in the visited set.

-The k previously visited nodes are the k closest nodes to the start node.
+The k previously visited nodes are the k closest to the start node.
 Therefore, in order for Dijkstra's algorithm to visit u before t, it must be the case that distance(t) >= distance(v) for every v in the visited set.

-u is the closest node to the visited set, therefore the shortest path from the visited set to t is no shorter than the shortest path from the visited set to u.
-All edge weights are non-negative, and distance(t) >= distance(v) for every v in the visited set, therefore any path to u containing t is no shorter than P.
+All edge weights are non-negative, and P is the shortest path from the visited set to an unvisited node, therefore, any path to u containing t is no shorter than P.

-Therefore, Dijkstra's algorithm always finds the shortest path from the start node to the (k+1)-th node visited.
+Therefore, Dijkstra's algorithm finds the shortest path from the start node to the (k+1)-th node visited.

 The first k iterations visit the k closest nodes to the start node, and the (k+1)-th iteration finds the shortest path from any subset of visited nodes to an unvisited node.
 Therefore, the (k+1)-th iteration visits the (k+1)-th closest node to the start node.

-By induction, Dijkstra's algorithm always finds the shortest path from the start node to every other node.
+By induction, Dijkstra's algorithm finds the shortest path from the start node to every other node.

 ### Runtime of Dijkstra's algorithm